Going Beyond Index Trackers

 Buying individual shares

-To round off this guide, we’re going to change pace a little and look at the new pension freedoms introduced in 2015.
+To round off this guide, we’re going to change pace a little and look at the new pension freedoms that allow you to access your pension at age 55.